 The seven-story Keeler building in downtown Grand Rapids sits on Division Avenue N at Fountain Street NE.
 Courtesy Colliers

-A mostly vacant, seven-story building in downtown Grand Rapids is on the market.
+A vacant, seven-story building downtown is slated for a major remodel.

 Franklin Partners has signed an option to acquire the 101-year-old Keeler Building in Grand Rapids, at 56 Division Ave.
 N, from Arath III, Inc. and has begun preliminary stages of redevelopment.